fabiomassimo/GAuth/README.md

 # How to use it

-Integrate GAuth by making your OAuthClient (OAuthSwift, SwiftyOAuth) conform to `GoogleAuthenticatorOAuthClient`.
+Integrate GAuth by making your OAuthClient ([OAuthSwift](https://github.com/OAuthSwift/OAuthSwift), [SwiftyOAuth](https://github.com/delba/SwiftyOAuth)) conform to `GoogleAuthenticatorOAuthClient`.

 Finally authorize your device via the `GoogleAuthenticatorClient` by passing the proper OAuth client.

-See the example project (using [OAuthSwift](https://github.com/OAuthSwift/OAuthSwift), [SwiftyOAuth](https://github.com/delba/SwiftyOAuth) to see how it works in details.
+See the example project (using [OAuthSwift](https://github.com/OAuthSwift/OAuthSwift) to see how it works in details.

 # Support for Limited Input Device Applications